Not all topics are available at the moment and content links may be broken.

 IP-Symcon contains seven different types of objects:

-Objects can be categories, instances, variables, scripts, events, media, or links.
+Objects can be categories, instances, variables, automations, events, media, or links.

 Every object is identified by a fixed and unchangable ID (identification number).
 This leads to multiple advantages:

 The properties or settings of an object can be called via double click or "Right click" -> "Edit object".

 Every object within IP-Symcon posesses a unique and unchangable identification number (ObjectID).
 Thus, every object is distinctively identifiable and referencable.